trendxbets-dev/trendx-docs/docs/philosophy.md

 Before any token pumps, before any news goes viral, before any movement takes off - people start searching.
 They open Google, type a word, and create the first measurable trace of collective curiosity.

-TrendsX Bets turns that raw attention data into a market - a real-time playground where users bet not on prices or predictions, but on what the world will care about next.
+TrendX Bets turns that raw attention data into a market - a real-time playground where users bet not on prices or predictions, but on what the world will care about next.

 ## The Attention Economy